Skip to main content

 Version: 0.1.x

-In this guide we will take a look at how to render the participant's audio and video on the screen.
+This guide elaborates on how to render a participant's audio and video on the screen.

 Rendering Participant